ansys/pysystem-coupling/doc/source/users_guide/index.rst

 Connection Check
 ----------------
-To confirm that there is a functioning connection to the System Coupling server, the ``ping`` method may be called.
+To confirm that there is a functioning connection to the System Coupling server, call the ``ping`` method.

 .. code:: python